-- Abstract: Adapting deep networks to new concepts from few examples is challenging, due to the high computational and data requirements of standard fine-tuning procedures.
+- Abstract: Adapting deep networks to new concepts from a few examples is challenging, due to the high computational requirements of standard fine-tuning procedures.
 Most work on few-shot learning has thus focused on simple learning techniques for adaptation, such as nearest neighbours or gradient descent.
 Nonetheless, the machine learning literature contains a wealth of methods that learn non-deep models very efficiently.
-In this work we propose to use these fast convergent methods as the main adaptation mechanism for few-shot learning.
-The main idea is to teach a deep network to use standard machine learning tools, such as logistic regression, as part of its own internal model, enabling it to quickly adapt to novel tasks.
+In this paper, we propose to use these fast convergent methods as the main adaptation mechanism for few-shot learning.
+The main idea is to teach a deep network to use standard machine learning tools, such as ridge regression, as part of its own internal model, enabling it to quickly adapt to novel data.
 This requires back-propagating errors through the solver steps.
-While normally the cost of the matrix operations involved in such process would be significant, by using the Woodbury identity we can make the small number of examples work to our advantage.
+While normally the cost of the matrix operations involved in such a process would be significant, by using the Woodbury identity we can make the small number of examples work to our advantage.
 We propose both closed-form and iterative solvers, based on ridge regression and logistic regression components.
 Our methods constitute a simple and novel approach to the problem of few-shot learning and achieve performance competitive with or superior to the state of the art on three benchmarks.

 - Keywords: few-shot learning, one-shot learning, meta-learning, deep learning, ridge regression, classification

 - TL;DR: We propose a meta-learning approach for few-shot classification that achieves strong performance at high-speed by back-propagating through the solution of fast solvers, such as ridge regression or logistic regression.